michen00/Springboard_capstone_project/README.md

 My data would be biased if I only collected posts about a) certain classes of food over others or b) only the posts made by some groups of social media users but not others.
 I tried to mitigate these risks by thoughfully building the set of hashtag queries I used.

-The hashtags queries used in [1] generated about 3 million qualifying Instagram posts with a matching hashtag.
+The hashtags queries used by de Choudhury and colleagues [#] generated about 3 million qualifying Instagram posts with a matching hashtag.
 I sought to expand on their methods by also incorporating various food corpora based on x [#], y [#], and z [#] into the set of hashtag queries.
 I also used [#], [#], and [#] as the basis for variants of demonymic adjectivals compounded with arguably unambiguous food words (e.g., African eats, American food, Californian dishes, Chinese restaurant, Italian cuisine, Persian dining, Southern cooking, etc.).

 I made a deliberate effort to systematically include Spanish-language variants of candidate hashtag queries.
 CITE historic language demographic context here [#].
 However, I did not expand the same effort to the languages ranked third or fourth over the same period for two reasons: 1) the third-ranking language shifted from LANG to LANG between YEAR and YEAR [#] and 2) I am insufficiently literate in the modern and casual usage of these languages, one of which may be better described as an aggregate of a group of languages rather than a single language.